Merenylmz/HomeworkAppFront/README.md

 # HomeworkApp Front Section

-Bu proje Homework App projesinin front kısmı bu kısımda React ve Redux kullanıldı
+This project is the front part of the Homework App project, React and Redux were used in this part.

-# Projeyi çalıştırmak için
+To run the project;
-"npm install" yazıp paketleri kurun ve "npm run start" yazıp çalıştırın
+type "npm install" to install the packages and type "npm run start" to run

 For more information m.erenyilmaz2007@gmail.com